-By the time we reach middle age, the subconscious programming that started since we were children, has become self-controlling and almost completely self-launching.
+By the time we reach adulthood, the subconscious programming that started since we were children, has become self-controlling and almost completely self-launching.
 Everything that happens to us now becomes automatically categorized against our already-wired neurons—this means that most of us aren’t actually living a life where we create from the present moment, we live in the past, recreating the same things over and over again.

 Years of habitual thinking patterns and behaviours, have conditioned our bodies to become the unconscious mind, wholly identifying ourselves with the story of our thoughts.
 The emotions from our past experiences give our bodies and brains a rush of energy which we over time get addicted to receiving and we gravitate towards whatever feels subconsciously familiar to us.